Evolutionary algorithm: Monte-Carlo methods

-Both method classes have in common that their individual search steps are determined by chance.
+EAs and Monte-Carlo methods have in common that their individual search steps are determined by chance.
 The main difference, however, is that EAs, like many other metaheuristics, learn from past search steps and incorporate this experience into the execution of the next search steps in a method-specific form.
 With EAs, this is done firstly through the fitness-based selection operators for partner choice and the formation of the next generation.
 And secondly, in the type of search steps: In EA, they start from a current solution and change it or they mix the information of two solutions.
 In contrast, when dicing out new solutions in Monte-Carlo methods, there is usually no connection to existing solutions.

 If, on the other hand, the search space of a task is such that there is nothing to learn, Monte-Carlo methods are an appropriate tool, as they do not contain any algorithmic overhead that attempts to draw suitable conclusions from the previous search.
 An example of such tasks is the proverbial search for a needle in a haystack, e.g. in the form of a flat (hyper)plane with a single narrow peak.

 Applications

+Evolutionary algorithms are also widely used for problems with several conflicting objectives; this area is known as evolutionary multi-objective optimization (EMO).

 The areas in which evolutionary algorithms are practically used are almost unlimited and range from industry, engineering, complex scheduling, agriculture, robot movement planning and finance to research and art.
 The application of an evolutionary algorithm requires some rethinking from the inexperienced user, as the approach to a task using an EA is different from conventional exact methods and this is usually not part of the curriculum of engineers or other disciplines.
 For example, the fitness calculation must not only formulate the goal but also support the evolutionary search process towards it, e.g. by rewarding improvements that do not yet lead to a better evaluation of the original quality criteria.
 For example, if peak utilisation of resources such as personnel deployment or energy consumption is to be avoided in a scheduling task, it is not sufficient to assess the maximum utilisation.
 Rather, the number and duration of exceedances of a still acceptable level should also be recorded in order to reward reductions below the actual maximum peak value.
 There are therefore some publications that are aimed at the beginner and want to help avoiding beginner's mistakes as well as leading an application project to success.
 This includes clarifying the fundamental question of when an EA should be used to solve a problem and when it is better not to.